 Day 12: (June 12) We cross the mighty Río Magdalena to return to Cartagena via the village of San Basilio de Palenque, a bastion of Afro-Caribbean culture and named a UNESCO Masterpiece of the Oral and Intangible Heritage of Humanity.
 Arriving Cartagena, the balance of the afternoon is at leisure for you to relax and/or explore this magnificent Caribbean city at leisure.
 Overnight Cartagena.

 Day 13: (June 13) This morning we’ll venture beyond the colonial city walls to explore the untouristed and earthy Bazurto open-air fruit, meat and fish market.
 Market photography doesn’t get any better!
 We’ll then take a short walking tour of Getsemani—a historic district that has recently been gentrified and is adorned with street art.
 The afternoon is at your leisure.
 This evening we’ll enjoy a slide show of everyone’s favorite images, then savor a farewell dinner alfresco at Marea, a sensational restaurant overlooking the harbor.
 Overnight in Cartagena.

-Day 12: (Aug 11) This morning everyone will be transferred to the airport to connect with flights home.
+Day 14: (June 14) This morning we’ll transfer participants to the Cartagena airport to connect with their flights home.